koush/docs.scrypted.app/camera-preparation.md

+# Camera Preparation

-## Camera Preparation
+## Camera Administration

-Open your Camera's web administration panel or app to configure its codec settings.
-If your camera does not have a codec configuration tool (ie, cloud cameras such as Ring, Google, Arlo), continue on to [Adding the Camera](/add-camera).
+Open the Camera's web admin page or app to configure its codec settings.
+If the camera does not have a codec configuration tool (ie, cloud cameras such as Ring, Google, Arlo) or is a Unifi camera, continue on to [Adding the Camera](/add-camera).

 The steps below configure the optimal settings for streaming destinations within Scrypted.
 Streaming destinations include HomeKit, Google Home, Alexa, Home Assistant, and [Scrypted NVR](https://demo.scrypted.app/#/demo).

 ## Enable Streams